Teachers raise money, deliver food to kids

 “We did a shopping trial run and were able to buy five breakfasts and five lunches that would support a child,” Young said.
 “Then some principals and teachers volunteered to deliver the food to the families.”

-Grace Shepard, principal of Myakka River Elementary School, said after speaking to staff members, she kept adding to her list of students in need.
+Grace Shepard, principal of Myakka River Elementary School, said that after she spoke to staff members, she added more names to her list of students in need.

-"My list kept growing," Shepard said.
-"Carrie Dillmore is my lead teacher.
-She helped pick up the bags and we came back to the school to map out or deliveries."
+“My list kept growing,” Shepard said.
+“Carrie Dillmore is my lead teacher.
+She helped pick up the bags and we came back to the school to map out our deliveries.”

-As the group was delivering meals to 130 students, they learned the district expanded the mobile service beginning Tuesday to include two schools in Englewood, including Myakka River Elementary, 12650 Willmington Blvd., and L.A.
+As the group was delivering meals to 130 students, they learned the district expanded the mobile service to include two schools in Englewood, including Myakka River Elementary, 12650 Willmington Blvd., and L.A.
 Ainger Middle School, 245 Cougar Way in Rotonda.
-Any Englewood pupil, parent or caregiver, including Englewood Elementary School students, can go to one of these site for two meals a day.
+Any Englewood pupil, parent or caregiver, including Englewood Elementary School students, can go to one of these sites for two meals a day.

 Others countywide sites include the Baker Center, East Elementary and Punta Gorda Middle, Peace River Elementary, Neil Armstrong Elementary, Deep Creek Elementary and Liberty Elementary.
 Families must bring their children to receive a to-go meal but don’t have to get out of their vehicles.

-All children 18 and under can receive a meal curbside at the parent pick-up site from 10 a.m. to 1 p.m. from the locations five days a week.
-Meals are to be eaten "off premises" through April 15.
-There will be no service on Good Friday, April 10.
+All children 18 and under can receive a meal curbside at the parent pick-up site from 10 a.m.-1 p.m. from the locations five days a week.
+Meals are to be eaten “off premises” through April 15.
+There will be no service on April 10 (Good Friday).

 “We are so happy to hear there will be locations in Englewood.
 We have needs over here,” Young said.
 “The help we gave this week is huge for our struggling families.
 We are happy to help with the short-term fix.
 We live in such a giving community with neighbors, friends and businesses who step up and help in any manner possible.”